The CFTC organization consists of the Commissioners, the offices of the Chairman, and the agency's operating units.

 Market Oversight (DMO)

-The Division of Market Oversight fosters derivatives markets that accurately reflect the forces of supply and demand and are free of disruptive activity.
-It oversees trade execution facilities and data repositories, conducts surveillance, reviews new exchange applications and examines existing exchanges to ensure compliance with applicable core principles.
-DMO also evaluates new products to ensure they are not susceptible to manipulation as well as rule filings by exchanges to ensure compliance with core principles.
+The Division of Market Oversight (DMO) works to ensure that derivatives markets accurately reflect the forces of supply and demand and are free of disruptive activity.
+This division oversees derivatives exchanges and data repositories, conducts surveillance, reviews new exchange applications, and examines existing exchanges and their filings to ensure compliance with applicable core principles.
+DMO also evaluates new products to ensure they are not susceptible to manipulation.

 Swap Dealer and Intermediary Oversight (DSIO)